kkKaan/iptables-firewall/README.md

-# an_iptables_firewall
+# Iptables Firewall
-This is a simple implementation of an iptables firewall for a network.
+This is a simple firewall created according to the task specified in intern-projects repository from @fatihusta